The woman had grown old in the Victorian house along the sea.

 Eleanore turned back to her easel, remembering her first husband.

-Years past, and she thought they had been happy, until she found him kissing a maid.
+Years passed, and she thought they had been happy until she found him kissing a maid.
 She had pretended to ignore it, to continue her life in the comfort of wealth and privilege.
 What was it to her that he sometimes chose to share his bed with other women?
 She was his wife.
 Until the night of the ball, when she had found him pressed up against a girl no more than 16, the daughter of an investor.

 At home, they had quarreled.
 He told her that she was becoming tedious, that he thought she would have given him children by now.
 Perhaps, he said, he would take another wife.

 She had these cufflinks made, a gift for her husband.